observIQ/stanza/docs/operators/remove.md

 ## `remove` operator

-The `remove` operator removes a field from a record.
+The `remove` operator removes a field from a body.

 ### Configuration Fields